A few things to think about when choosing your wedding photographer.

 Everyone has a budget.
 As it is generally in life, you get what you pay for when it comes to wedding photography.
 This is a general rule but of course, there are exceptions.
 I’m not saying that wedding photography has to be expensive, just near the top of your priority list.
 To put it into context think about the money you might be spending on flowers.
 Flowers will look great at the time, but that’s about it.
 Many guests won’t even notice them in terms of the time it’s taken you to choose them and the money you’ve spent.
 They will dry up and spoil within a few days.
 But the photography will last for generations.
 As a matter of interest, a couple of studies last year put the average price of wedding photography in the UK between £1450 and £2000 for digital coverage with prices rising as high as £6000 for digital coverage only.

 Some pitfalls to beware of and general advice

 - Not necessarily a pitfall, but certainly a reason to do your homework.
 Some venues and planners will push certain photographers and other suppliers.
-These are often advertised as ‘recommended suppliers’ In some cases this is a form of advertising where vendors, including photographers, will pay the venue to be on the ‘recommended supplier list’.
-This isn’t’ true in all cases, just a point to note.
+These are often advertised as ‘recommended suppliers’ In some cases this is a form of advertising where vendors, including photographers, will pay the venue to be on the ‘recommended supplier list’ or pay a commission.
+This isn’t true in all cases, just a point to note.
 Also, you are the only person who can decide if a photographer might be a good fit for your wedding, not your venue.

 - Check the small print.
 Some photographers cap their coverage with a set number of hours.
 This might be less than you need and you’ll end up paying more in the long run.